-In July of this year, the Government announced that, as part of the stimulus package, there would be an increase in the amount of relief that first time buyers may obtain on purchasing or self-building a newly constructed dwelling house under the Help to Buy Scheme.
+In July of 2020, the Government announced that, as part of the stimulus package, there would be an increase in the amount of relief that first-time buyers may obtain on purchasing or self-building a newly constructed dwelling house under the Help to Buy Scheme.

-Under this scheme, the maximum relief available has been temporarily increased from €20,000 or 5% of the property value to €30,000 or 10% of the property value up to 31st December 2020.
+Under this scheme, the maximum relief available had been temporarily increased from €20,000 or 5% of the property value to €30,000 or 10% of the property value up to 31st December 2020.
 In Budget 2021, this increase was further extended up to 31st December 2021.

 For those looking to get on the property ladder, this is a very valuable relief and is only available for a limited period.
 Due to this we have been receiving a lot of enquiries about how it all works so we have now selected some of the most frequently asked questions and answered them below for your reference: